thomasabishop/eolas/Software_Engineering/Call_stack.md

 2. Goes to the definition of this function   (`function greet(who)...`)
 3. Executes the `console.log` within this function
 4. Returns to the location that called it (`greet("Harry")`)
-5. Finds that there is nothing else to do in this function so moves to next function: the `console.log("bye")
+5. Finds that there is nothing else to do in this function so moves to next function: the `console.log("bye")`
 6. Executes
 7. Returns to line that called it.
 Finds nothing else to do.
-Exits program
+Exits program.